yunho7464/yunho7464.github.io/_projects/7_project.md

 </div>

 <div class="caption">
-    A user put a cup of water on the coaster, actuating the cat's paw to press the enter key.
+    A user put a cup of water on the coaster, actuating the cat's paw to press the delete key.

     The device was built with a photoresistor, a servo motor, and Arduino.